-The investment fund invests at least 51% of the fund assets in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or derivatives - in euro-denominated high-yield bonds issued by companies which are headquartered or mainly active in Europe.
+The investment fund invests at least 51% of the fund assets in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or derivatives - in bonds issued by central and eastern European (incl.
+Turkish) issuers and/or in bonds denominated in central and eastern European (incl.
+Turkish) currencies.
+In the case of non-government issuers, such central and eastern European (incl.
+Turkish) issuers are headquartered or mainly active in central and eastern European countries and Turkey.